Yuzu Miso

 How to Enjoy Yuzu Miso:

 Dig into your fridge and find a perfect matching.
 My case this time, it was leftover mochi from the new year.
 I took a generous spoonful of the freshly prepared Yuzu miso, and spread it onto the grilled mochi.
-The chewy mochi and the bold and citrusy Yuzu miso was a beautiful match.
+The chewy mochi and the bold and citrusy yuzu miso was a beautiful match.

 Here are a few pairing suggestions to unleash its full potential: